MatejFrnka/ScalableML/lab2/README.md

 * Downloaded a pretrained automated speech recognition (ASR) model **Whisper**
 * Fine-tuned the Whisper model on Swedish using the Common Voice dataset
 * Used the model to transcribe the received voice audio to text
+* Translated to english using a deepl translator api
 * Fed the text into OpenAI's text to image generator DALL-E
 * Hosted the service on as an Huggingface app